 As we reach our mid to late forties, the lens begins to naturally lose its flexibility, and loses the ability to see near and far.

 In addition, over years, the lens usually clouds and limits smooth transit of light.
 This clouding process is called a cataract, and usually occurs in both eyes simultaneously.
 Most cataracts develop as the eyes age naturally, but they can also result from trauma, genetics, prior surgeries, disease, or a congenital problem.

 How Do Cataracts Decrease Vision?

-As the lens ages, it increases in weight and thickness.
-New layers of lens material are formed, and the lens becomes hardened.
-Lens proteins change over time and affect the manner that light travels in the eye.
-As lens proteins age they also develop changes in pigmentation.
-During this entire process the lens slowly clouds.
-A cloudy lens inhibits the smooth path of light rays.
-A clear lens focuses a sharp image inside the eye, but a cloudy lens creates a blurred view.
+As the lens of the eye ages, it slowly clouds.
+A cloudy lens inhibits the smooth path of light rays and causes light to scatter out of focus.
+A clear lens focuses a sharp image inside the eye, but a cloudy lens creates a blurred image.
 As the lens becomes more cloudy, the resulting sight worsens.
-People with cataracts report problems reading, tend to notice glare and halos around lights, and generally experience a decline in sight.
+Cataracts cause problems reading, create glare and halos around lights, and a general decline in sight.

 There are different forms of cataracts, but the general premise is the same: the lens clouds and the eye can’t see clearly.

 The material contained on this site is for informational purposes only and is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health care provider.